Discovery learning: Assisted vs. unassisted discovery

-In special needs education
+In special-needs education

-With the push for special needs students to take part in the general education curriculum, prominent researchers in this field doubt if general education classes rooted in discovery based learning can provide an adequate learning environment for special needs students.
-Kauffman has related his concerns over the use of discovery based learning as opposed to direct instruction.
-Kauffman comments, to be highly successful in learning the facts and skills they need, these facts and skills are taught directly rather than indirectly.
-That is the teacher is in control of instruction, not the student, and information is given to students (2002).
+With the push for special-needs students to take part in the general-education curriculum, prominent researchers in this field doubt if general-education classes rooted in discovery-based learning can provide an adequate learning environment for special-needs students.
+Kauffman has related his concerns over the use of discovery-based learning as opposed to direct instruction.
+Kauffman comments that, to be highly successful in learning the facts and skills they need, these facts and skills must be taught directly rather than indirectly.
+That is, the teacher is in control of instruction, not the student, and information is given to students (2002).

 This view is exceptionally strong when focusing on students with math disabilities and math instruction.
 Fuchs et al. (2008) comment, Typically developing students profit from the general education mathematics program, which relies, at least in part, on a constructivist, inductive instructional style.
 Students who accrue serious mathematics deficits, however, fail to profit from those programs in a way that produces understanding of the structure, meaning, and operational requirements of mathematics ...
 Effective intervention for students with a math disability requires an explicit, didactic form of instruction ...Fuchs et al. go on to note that explicit or direct instruction should be followed up with instruction that anticipates misunderstanding and counters it with precise explanations.

 However, few studies focus on the long-term results for direct instruction.
 Long-term studies may find that direct instruction is not superior to other instructional methods.
-For instance, a study found that in a group of fourth graders that were instructed for 10 weeks and measured for 17 weeks direct instruction did not lead to any stronger results in the long term than did practice alone.
+For instance, a study found that, in a group of fourth graders that were instructed for 10 weeks and measured for 17 weeks, direct instruction did not lead to any stronger results in the long term than did practice alone.
 Other researchers note that there is promising work being done in the field to incorporate constructivism and cooperative grouping so that curriculum and pedagogy can meet the needs of diverse learners in an inclusion setting.
 However, it is questionable how successful these developed strategies are for student outcomes both initially and in the long term.

 Effects on cognitive load

 Research has been conducted over years to prove the unfavorable effects of discovery learning, specifically with beginning learners.
 "Cognitive load theory suggests that the free exploration of a highly complex environment may generate a heavy working memory load that is detrimental to learning".
 Beginning learners do not have the necessary skills to integrate the new information with information they have learned in the past.
 Sweller reported that a better alternative to discovery learning was guided instruction.
-According to Kirschner, Sweller and Clark (2006), guided instruction produces more immediate recall of facts than unguided approaches along with longer term transfer and problem-solving skills.
+According to Kirschner, Sweller, and Clark (2006), guided instruction produces more immediate recall of facts than unguided approaches along with longer-term transfer and problem-solving skills.